JordanMajd/MissionControl/Docs/ExtractingAssets.md

 # Extracting Assets / Meshes

+**Friendly reminder, all assets are copyright Shape Shop.
+It's okay for us to use them for personal use, but we may not distribute them or reproductions of them**

 The easiest way to extract assets from the game is via [AssetStudio](https://github.com/Perfare/AssetStudio)

 1. Open AssetStudio